layer5io/istio-service-mesh-workshop/lab-8/README.md

 ```
 You can see that the subject isn't what you'd normally expect, URI SAN extension has a `spiffe` URI.

 This wraps up this lab and the training.
-Thank you for attending our workshop!
+Thank you for attending training!

 ---